 Finding a notebook that works with your life is key when it comes to organization and productivity.
 A good notebook can also be a place to start a bullet journal, record your creative ideas, or just spend time doodling.
 Writers, artists, students, and researchers all benefit from having a notebook handy at any given moment.

 The best notepads and notebooks have the right type of paper and size for your lifestyle.
-Our top pick, the Moleskine Classic Notebook, comes in a variety of sizes and colors.
-You can also opt for lined, grid, dot, or blank pages.

 Here are the best notebooks to consider.